radarjones/erlang-bmath/README.md

 Better math library.
 Wraps many of the C99 library math functions.

 Erlang native floating pointer numbers do not support nan or infinity.
-If a math function returns either they are represented as the following atoms.
+In bmath when a C math function returns either they are represented as the following atoms.

 | Atom   | Description       |
 | ------ | ----------------- |